joseteodoro/feelings/README.md

 -Dtwitter4j.oauth.accessToken=*********************
 -Dtwitter4j.oauth.accessTokenSecret=*********************

+To create these credentials visit https://apps.twitter.com/, create your application and authorize it on your Twitter profile.

 Properies for Alchemy and Sentiment Analysis (you can get this on Watson Alchemy website):
 -Dwatson.alchemy.api.key=*********************

+Add instances for this service on your Bluemix account before run the application.

 Properies for Relationship Extraction (you can get this on Watson Relationship Extraction website):
 -Dwatson.relation.extraction.user=*********************
 -Dwatson.relation.extraction.pass=*********************
 -Dwatson.relation.extraction.service=https://gateway.watsonplatform.net/relationship-extraction-beta/api/v1/sire/0

+Add instances for this service on your Bluemix account before run the application.

+To test if your credentials and remote service instances are working:
-There are three artifacts to test your connections inside the package br.ime.usp.feelings.retriever.connection:
+There are three artifacts to test your connections inside the package br.ime.usp.feelings.retriever.connection.
 - TwitterSearcherTest.java
 - WatsonRestAlchemyEmotionClientTest.java
 - WatsonRestRelationExtractionClientTest.java

-You can use this to test if your credentials are valid.
+You can use this to test if your credentials are valid and running.

 You need to link Relationship Extraction and Alchemy and Sentiment Analysis services with your application before deploy and run inside Liberty for Java.
 You can use maven to build and deploy the application or configure the Liberty for Java to deploy it.
 Remember to set the ENV to use jdk 1.8+.

+Make, deploy and run:
+make using mvn package;
+deploy inside an application server;
+To run, just go to the root application page.